pjf/pjf.github.io/_drafts/anki.md

 There are two amazing tools which I use during those odd chunks of time.
 The first [reads me articles I've saved][], and requires only that I have headphones.
+But the second, and more exciting, is [anki][anki];
-The second is anki; it's like having cheat-codes for knowledge.
+it's like having cheat-codes for knowledge.

+Anki is a flash-card system that employs [spaced reptition][], which exploits our understanding of human memory to allow you to obtain a large amount of knowledge, and then
+*retain that knowledge indefinitely*.

-Anki is a flash-card system that employs [spaced reptition][], which exploits how our memory operates.
-We remember things most *efficiently* when we're tested infrequently over a longer time span.
+We know from research that we remember things most *efficiently* when we're tested infrequently over a longer time span.
 If you've ever crammed for an exam, you'll know that often you've forgotten much of that knowledge a week or two later.
-Anki gives us *anti-cramming*.

-Spaced repetition is tailored to allow you to obtain a large amount of knowledge, and then *retain that knowledge indefinitely*.
+Anki and spaced repitition gives us *anti-cramming*, letting you do a minimum of work to memorise information over a long period of times.

+The working behind spaced reptition is simple.
+Every time you successfully remember a piece of knowledge, there's a longer delay until you're tested on it again.
+The idea is to get you to recall knowledge just before you're about to forget it.